cpegram92/causal-inference-phd/README.md

 # causal-inference-phd
-This repository contains data and R code used for studies as part of my PhD titled "VetCompass eClinical Trials (VETs) – Generating Interventional Evidence from Observational Data"
+This repository contains sample data and R code used for studies as part of my PhD titled "VetCompass eClinical Trials (VETs) – Generating Interventional Evidence from Observational Data"

 The file "230829_Diarrhoea_Target_Trial_Open_Access" provides sample data used to answer the research question: "Does antimicrobial prescription compared to no antimicrobial prescription and (separately) gastrointestinal nutraceutical prescription compared to no gastrointestinal nutraceutical prescription for acute diarrhoea in dogs cause a difference in clinical resolution and time to treatment escalation?"
 The study used Target Trial Emulation and included dogs diagnosed with acute, uncomplicated diarrhoea between January 1, 2019 and December 31, 2019 within the VetCompass database.